Bardirty/RTTTL/README.md

 5. Build project by using `make`

 p.s.
-If you already used `make`, use `make clean` for rebuild project after your changes
+If you already used `make`, use `make clean` for clean old build files and `make` to build again after your changes

 6. Open `main.exe` in DosBox
 7. Write the path for your music into console.
 Ex:`music\abc.txt`